ltelab/disdrodb/docs/source/readers.rst

 Please refers to the dedicated subsection in
 `How to Contribute New Data  <https://disdrodb.readthedocs.io/en/latest/contribute_data.html#implement-the-reader-for-your-data>`_.

-The following page provide read-only access to the DISDRODB reader preparation Jupyter Notebook tutorial.
+The following page provide read-only access to the DISDRODB reader preparation Jupyter Notebook tutorial:

 .. toctree::